Watch the DPHS 2016 Rugby Festival video

 A core value at Durban Preparatory High School is that every boy must have equal access to every learning opportunity.
 The fun and excitement of learning at DPHS goes beyond the classroom, where a world of sporting opportunities awaits the boys.
 Regardless of ability, all boys at DPHS, from Grade 0 through to Grade 7, are encouraged to take part in a wide range of sporting activities.
 While many schools encourage participation, what makes this century-old school unique is its commitment to boys’ schooling and a passion for sport.
 The school is able to draw on a large and committed family of DPHS parents, teachers, coaches and old boys to achieve the goal of giving every boy a chance to succeed as a member of a school team.

-Headmaster Hank Pike explains: “Every boy gets the benefit of qualified, top-notch coaching and all get the chance to participate in the school’s festivals and national tours.
+Headmaster Barry Wilson explains: “Every boy gets the benefit of qualified, top-notch coaching and all get the chance to participate in the school’s festivals and national tours.
 These are not ‘privileges’ reserved exclusively for our first teams.
 Here, everyone gets a fair sporting chance to don their school colours with pride, enjoy sport, find their niche and excel in their own right.”

 From Grade 0 pupils are encouraged to take part in a comprehensive sport and physical education programme, which provides a foundation for proficiency and enjoyment in a wide variety of sports in the upper grades.

 In Grades 1 and 2, the hugely successful no-winners and no-losers “mini sport” programme ensures pupils are given a carefully controlled grounding in team sports, coached by an army of enthusiastic parents.
 This emphasis in the foundation phase on parental participation in the coaching process goes hand in hand with the school’s stand against parents, coaches and spectators who put unreasonable expectations on players or offer disparaging remarks against officials.